spacetelescope/stpsf/docs/relnotes.rst

   statistical part.
 - The NIRISS ``auto_pupil`` feature now recognizes that the ``CLEAR`` filter is used with the ``GR700XD`` pupil mask  [#151]
 - Correctly convert wavelengths to microns when computing NIRISS ZnS index of refraction [#149]
-- Aperture definitions now come from a copy of the SIAF bundled in ``jwxml`` rather than in the WebbPSF reference data.
+- Aperture definitions now come from a copy of the SIAF bundled in ``jwxml`` rather than in the STPSF reference data.
 - An alpha version of a linear optical model for adjusting OPDs is now provided for power-users, but currently unsupported and not documented.

 **WFIRST optical models:**